buffaloiot/sample-project-1/README.md

 #### Logic

-If the door opens, the controller will lower the thermostat by 3 degrees to 30.
+If the door opens, the controller will lower the thermostat to -10 degrees.
-If the door closes, the controller will raise the thermostat by 3 degrees to 33.
+If the door closes, the controller will raise the thermostat to 0 degrees

 #### Subscribe Topics